-- Click the Projects button on the left.
+- Click the Projects buttonon the navigation bar.

-- Click on the name of the project to edit.
+- Click on the name of the project you want to edit.

 - Click Edit Properties on the left menu.